Why Gmail Is Blocking Your Email (and How To Fix It)

 Note: changes to your domain DNS settings can take time to propagate across the internet.
 You may need to wait up to 48 hours until SendLayer can verify your DNS settings.

-To make sure your domain has been authorized, navigate to Settings in the sidebar menu of your SendLayer dashboard and scroll down to the DNS Records & Settings section.
+To make sure your domain is authorized, navigate to Settings in the sidebar menu of your SendLayer dashboard, then scroll down to the DNS Records & Settings section.

 If SendLayer has been successful in verifying your domain’s DNS records, you will see a green checkmark in the Status column.